 After we all have a little chuckle at the ironic twist where I get food poisoning the night before culinary school, we can get to my first day of class, which began something like this…

 Chef Jurgen: “You are the baker for today.”

 Me (to myself): “Whhhaaaat?!
 You mean I could possibly burn and ruin EVERYONE’S cookies?
 On the very first day?
 Lindsey, breathe.”

-I am relieved to tell you that I did not burn anyone’s cookies that day.
-I spill anything (much to the shock of everyone who knows me).
-There was no time when I cut myself.
-Well, unless you count when the giant box of plastic wrap bit me, which I absolutely do not.
+I am relieved to tell you that I did not burn anyone’s cookies that day, nor did I spill anything (much to the shock of everyone who knows me), nor cut myself unless you count when the giant box of plastic wrap bit me, which I absolutely do not.

 We had our first written test and our first practical exam during which we had 30 minutes to scale, make and bake these vanilla crescent cookies.

 As a non-edible bonus, I’ve met some fantastic people from all over the world!
 My partner in crime, I mean in baking, is from Mexico City.
 I speak to her in Spanglish and she speaks to me in a mixture of English and sarcasm.
 It’s a beautiful thing.